 Our cultural residency program has been running since 2013 under the theme, Connecting Creativity, and during that time has received, writers, activists, playwrights, curators, performers, artists, dancers, photographers and illustrators.
-We have welcomed people from, Sweden, France, Bangladesh, England, Georgia, United States, Italy, Finland, Canada, Scotland, Turkey, India, Portugal, Hungary, Argentina, Germany, Wales, Poland, Mexico, Japan, Belgium, Hong Kong, Syria and Ireland.
+We have welcomed people from, Sweden, France, Bangladesh, England, Georgia, United States, Italy, Finland, Canada, Scotland, Turkey, India, Portugal, Hungary, Argentina, Germany, Wales, Poland, Mexico, Japan, Belgium, Hong Kong, Syria, Egypt, Serbia, Uganda and Ireland.
+To date we have had over 18 cultural workers return at least once to continue working on works started in the residency.

 Our residency programs are: